By David I. Gustafson, Adjunct Research Faculty at Washington State University

 By Nicole Bell, Center for Sustaining Agriculture and Natural Resources, Washington State University

-This article is part of a series, Climate Friendly Fruit & Veggies (see sidebar), highlighting work from the Fruit & Vegetable Supply Chains: Climate Adaptation & Mitigation Opportunities project, a collaborative research study co-led by investigators at the University of Florida and the Agriculture & Food Systems Institute.
+This article is part of a series, Climate Friendly Fruit & Veggies (see sidebar), highlighting work from the Fruit & Vegetable Supply Chains: Climate Adaptation & Mitigation Opportunities (F&V CAMO) project, a collaborative research study co-led by investigators at the University of Florida and the Agriculture & Food Systems Institute.
 Other collaborators include researchers at the University of Arkansas, University of Illinois, the International Food Policy Research Institute, the World Agricultural Economic and Environmental Services, and Washington State University.
 This project seeks to identify and test climate adaptation and mitigation strategies in fruit and vegetable supply chains.

 The way food is prepared presents a significant opportunity to reduce greenhouse gas emissions.
 Photos: Chris Campbell under CC BY-NC 2.0 (top); Flickr user Joy under CC BY 2.0.